AtlasOfLivingAustralia/profile-service-client/README.md

 ```
 ./gradlew assemble
-./gradlew deploy // to upload to ALA Nexus
+./gradlew publish // to upload to ALA Nexus
 ```